 What is Needed to Approve a Workers’ Compensation Claim?

 The injured employee needs to have a medical provider write an opinion stating the employee’s job was a substantial contributing factor to the injury and then describe the treatment they require.
 Once this is sent to the Connecticut Workers’ Compensation Commission (CWCC), they make out their prima facie case.
-It is the responsibility of the insurance company to decide whether to accept it or continue to contest the claim.
+In Glastonbury, it is the responsibility of the insurance company to decide whether to accept a workers’ compensation claim or issue a denial.

 Any of these arguments are issues that employers’ insurance companies try to raise to prevent someone from being paid their compensation.
-Fortunately, denying a local workers’ compensation claim does not mean that the case is over.
+Fortunately, a denial to a workers’ compensation claim in Glastonbury does not mean that the case is over.

 First Step to Take After a Claim is Denied

-The first thing a person should do after a claim is denied is get a free consultation with a workers’ compensation attorney to advise them on the best way forward.
-The lawyer could look at the reasons for the denial and determine what is needed to help the injured worker prove their case and get the case accepted.
+The first thing a person should do after a claim is denied is get a free consultation with a workers’ compensation attorney in Glastonbury to advise them on the best way forward.
+A lawyer could look at the reasons for the denial and determine what is needed to help the injured worker prove their case and get the case accepted.

 As a legal advocate, they could request an emergency or expedited hearing with a workers’ compensation commissioner to get benefits approved on a temporary basis while the claim and the denial are ongoing.
 The injured worker needs someone who can quickly analyze and understand why the claim was denied, how to get past it, and how to advise the worker so that they get the treatment they need and can pay their bills.